-Spines are pretty amazing structures, they are capable of incredible feats of flexibilty as well as strength.
+Spines are pretty amazing structures, they are capable of incredible feats of flexibility as well as strength.
 They are an engineering marvel.

-To be able to achieve this we need to think about how our core strength contibutes to our core stiffness.
+To be able to achieve this we need to think about how our core strength contributes to our core stiffness.

 - Produce more power and speed.

 - Better technique with jumping, throwing, landing and changing direction.